Large-scale simultaneous inference under dependence: Simultaneous inference via closed testing

 \begin{theorem} Consider testing $m$ hypotheses post-hoc via closed testing at level $\alpha$, and a series of incremental candidate sets to reject: $S_1\subset S_2 \dots \subset S_n \subseteq [m]$ with $|S_i|=i$ for all $i \in [n]$.
-Algorithm~\ref{shortcuts-gamma} returns the largest set $S_k$ such that $\overline{e}_{\alpha}(S_k) \leq \gamma|S_k|$ given any desired FDP bound $\gamma \in [0,1)$.
-If we additionally require local test to be monotonic, symmetric and separable, then \begin{enumerate} \item[(a)] Algorithm~\ref{shortcuts-gamma} costs at most $O(m^2)$ computation; \item[(b)] Algorithm~\ref{shortcuts-gamma} reduces to Algorithm~\ref{shortcuts} if $\gamma \equiv 0$ and $S_k$ is indexes of hypotheses with $k$ smallest scores, which cost at most $O(m)$ computation. \end{enumerate} \end{theorem} The validity of Algorithm~\ref{shortcuts-gamma} in \thmref{gammaselection} does not require any assumption on local test or presorting $p$-values, and needs $m$ iterations in the worst case.
+Then we have: \begin{itemize} \item [(a)] Given any desired FDP bound $\gamma \in [0,1)$, Algorithm 3 returns the largest set $S_k$ such that $\overline{e}_{\alpha}(S_k) \leq \gamma|S_k|$. \end{itemize} If we additionally require local test to be of form \eqref{sepsym}, then \begin{enumerate} \item[(b)] Algorithm 3 costs at most {$O(mn)$} computation; \item[(c)] Algorithm 3 reduces to Algorithm 2 if $\gamma \equiv 0$ and $S_k$ is the indexes of hypotheses with $k$ smallest scores, which cost at most $O(m)$ computation with presorted scores. \end{enumerate} \end{theorem} The validity of Algorithm 3 in \thmref{gammaselection} does not require any assumption on local test or presorting $p$-values, and needs $m$ iterations in the worst case.
 In practice we expect fewer iterations will be needed as the false discoveries are ruled out in batches quickly.
-Particularly, for the special case stated in part (b) in \thmref{gammaselection}, the task costs only at most linear time.
+Particularly, for the special case stated in part (c) in \thmref{gammaselection}, the task costs only at most linear time.
 The proof of \thmref{gammaselection} is in \appref{pfgammaselection}.